Leaving the UA

 Unemployment Insurance

 You may be eligible for unemployment benefits.
-Contact the Department of Economic Security (DES) Employment Security Administration offices to learn more or apply.
+Visit the Arizona Department of Economic Security (DES) Unemployment Insurance Benefits page to learn more or apply.

 Career Search Resources